 After three years of working my butt off, I’m finally earning a full-time income from my blog.
-Investing in the best blogging courses I could was a major factor in that success.
+Investing in the best blogging courses I could find was a major factor in that success.

 I’m known to be a course junkie.
 I’m constantly asked by others whether they should take X course, or if they think Y course is too beginner-y for them.

 In order to save my sanity (and reduce the amount of time I spend on Facebook messenger discussing pros and cons of the many blogging courses I’ve taken), I wanted to write all my thoughts on the best courses about blogging I’ve taken in the five years I’ve been blogging.

 (Please note: I’ve taken many more blog courses than the ones I mention below.
 These courses are the only ones I recommend for people who want to blog for a living).